 Claiming a tax deduction on after-tax contributions

-If you've decided to boost your super with an after-tax contribution, you could be eligible to claim a tax deduction.
-A tax deduction could reduce your assessable income and generally means that your contribution will be taxed at 15% instead of your marginal tax rate.
+If you choose to enhance your super with an after-tax contribution, you might qualify to claim a tax deduction.
+Claiming this deduction could lower your taxable income, meaning your contribution may be taxed at a lower rate of 15% rather than your higher marginal tax rate.

 How to make a contribution